FRESH THIS WEEK!

 …And just think, this is something you will likely only find at the Farmers’ Market!
 (Grocery store shoppers have no idea what they’re missing!)

-Today’s recipe is from longtime market grower and owner of The Coeur d’Alene Coop, Candace Goodwin.
+Today’s recipe is from longtime market grower and owner of The Coeur d’Alene Coop, Candace Godwin.
 Walnuts can be substituted for pine nuts, if desired.

 This is a spicy and deliciously easy pesto to make with garlic scapes!